 We’re Here to Help

-Whether you’re an existing client or new to Mobile Health, we’re ready behind the line to help you incorporate testing into your Return to Work strategy.
+Whether you’re an existing client or new to Mobile Health, we’re ready behind the line to help you incorporate COVID-19 testing into your Return to Work strategy.
 That includes screenings to protect frontline workers, like Respirator Fit Tests (RFTs) of N95 masks.